quantopy-dev/quantopy/docs/source/getting_started/index.rst

             <div id="collapseTen" class="collapse" data-parent="#accordion">
                 <div class="card-body">

-Data sets do not only contain numerical data. pandas provides a wide range of functions to clean textual data and extract useful information from it.
+Data sets do not only contain numerical data. quantopy provides a wide range of functions to clean textual data and extract useful information from it.

 .. raw:: html